You’ll notice this post is in the past tense.

 Live out of your calendar

-Key thing with structuring your week for maximum effectiveness, put your key priorities in your calendar, in your diary as a recurring appointment, and honour and live out of your calendar.
-Those appointments, those key things you need to do.
-Study, or developing leaders, whatever it is that’s key in your world as a leader, get it in your calendar, onto your calendar, keep it recurring so you could look into the future and know where you’re going and where you’re tracking to fulfill what God’s given you to do.
+Studying, or developing leaders, whatever it is that’s key in your world as a leader, get it in your calendar, onto your calendar, and keep it recurring so you could look into the future and know where you’re going and where you’re tracking to fulfill what God’s given you to do.

 There you go.
 That’s how I structured my week for maximum effectiveness.